Toufa7/Philos/README.md

 A mutex is a variable of the type pthread_mutex_t Before it can be used, a mutex must always be initialized.
 For a statically allocated mutex;

+# Conclusion

+The design of the problem was to illustrate the challenges of avoiding deadlock, a deadlockstate of a system is a state in which no progress of system can be made .
+Consider a proposal where each philosopher is instructed to behave as follows:

+- The philosopher is instructed to hold the right fork think till the left fork is avaliable when it's grabe it

+- Eat since the two forks are avaliable

+- When the time to eat is reached then release the two forks

+- Go to sleep within to time mentioned in the arguments

+- When he wake up he start thinking and wait until the 2 forks avalibale and repeat from the beginning

+While thes process if a philosopher didn’t start eat since the beginning of their last meal or the beginning of the simulation, they die,